 Exercise testing was performed on a Secacardio test cycle ergometer.
 Continuous electrocardiographic (ECG) monitoring was achieved with an integrated system, and heart rate was monitored.
 Blood pressure (BP) was recorded manually by auscultation over the left brachial artery using a stethoscope and hand-held aneroid sphygmomanometer.
 Selected samples were divided into two groups.
 Group 1 included 100 subjects those were athletes and group 2 included 100 subjects who were non athletes.
-All subjects were examined at rest and after exercise.
-Patients were advised not to consume alcohol or caffeine.
+All subjects were advised not to consume alcohol or caffeine.